jordan-public/dual-rollup-zk-opt/README.md

 We deploy Aztec PLONK Validity Proofs written in Noir, into Cartesi virtual machine executable provers and EVM verifiers.

+The limitation (as a result of feasibility) is that the Layer 2 ZK Rollup is running an EVM.
+Since this is a proof of concept, instead of proofs of state transitions of the EVM, we are deploying a dummy
+Noir program, just to show that this is feasible.
+In reality, the claim would have to include the new EVM state (or difference from the previous) along with the proof that the new state resulted from execution of the sequence of EVM instructions on L2.

 ## Debunking the "Zero-Knowledge" (ZK) terminology